orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

 In under 10 minutes, you can build your own Node.js Heroku application connected to the Lightning Platform.
 Make sure you have completed all of the [prerequisites](/docs/prerequisites/).

-Don't worry if you're unfamiliar with Node.js, this tutorial will walk you through the important parts of the code!
+Don't worry if you're unfamiliar with Node.js, this tutorial won't take any deep-dives into framework.
+We'll provide code snippets as and when you need them!

 ## What Are We Building?
 A simple sample app that spans Lightning Platform and Heroku, but has no UI on either side.